- Search The Registry

 - My Account

-*Republic Day in India is on this date from 1950.
-Many people throughout this country celebrate and affirm when India's constitution came into force completing the country's transition toward becoming an independent republic.
+Black history in India begins around the 14th and 15th centuries.
+We chose this date because it is Republic Day in India from 1950.
+Many people throughout this country celebrate and affirm when India's constitution came into force, completing the country's transition toward becoming an independent republic.

 The Registry chose India’s Republic Day to celebrate the history of Habshis and Siddis, Africans and African descendants in South Asia and India since 1400.
 In the 15th century, Black East Africans came to India through the slave trade.
 There is, however, no evidence of great numbers of African slaves in India.
 Africans also visited India as free people, merchants, and ambassadors from East African states.

 Africans are called Habshi or Habashi in India.
 Habashi is the Arabic word for "Ethiopian."
 Numerous Habshis achieved political and military success in South Asia.
 A group of African freedmen converted to Islam and became known as the Siddis.
 The Siddis were sailors and established kingdoms in Western India as early as 1100 AD.
 They functioned as security forces for the Muslim fleets in West India.
 They were famed for their bravery as "guarantors of safety on the Indian Ocean" (in the words of Ibn Battuta).
 Their commanders were titled Admirals of the Mogul Empire and received an annual salary of 300,000 rupees.